-Whether you’re a fitness guru or just starting out, achieving your fitness goals can be a minefield.
+Whether you’ve been exercising for years or are just starting out, achieving your fitness goals can be a minefield.
 From fad diets and fitness boosters to workout routines and lifestyle changes, it’s not always easy to know which approach to take for your individual needs.

 This can be especially true for those who want to increase muscle mass or ‘bulk up.’
 From different bulking methods to the wide range of supplements available, it can be tricky to find the right approach to make those gains.